House approves oil drilling ban off Atlantic, Pacific coasts

 Opponents, mostly Republicans, said the bills undercut domestic energy security and limit thousands of job opportunities.

-Governors and lawmakers from Republican- and Democratic-leaning states strongly oppose expanded drilling.
+Republican and Democratic governors and lawmakers from coastal states strongly oppose expanded drilling.
 A federal judge in March ruled against President Donald Trump’s executive order to open the Arctic Ocean and parts of the Atlantic to broader oil and gas development, saying Trump had exceeded his authority.

 Interior Secretary David Bernhardt has called the legal challenges “discombobulating” to the administration’s plans and said officials are likely to wait for the court cases to be resolved before proceeding with offshore drilling.